30 Apr Top 3 money struggles hurting your mental health

 Did you know that struggling with your finances can negatively impact your work performance, relationships and mental health?
 The physical body can also suffer, with trouble sleeping, headaches and high blood pressure being the main symptoms of undue stress from debt and other financial problems.

-In honour of Mental Health Week, which runs May 3 – 9, 2021, here are some of the most common financial struggles, and what you can do to improve your health and well-being.
+Here are some of the most common financial struggles, and what you can do to improve your health and well-being.

 Credit card debt